harisrab/MNIST/README.md

 ### Download the Dataset
 There are many ways to download dataset, but here is the one that directly imports the dataset into python with 2 lines of code.
 It's always a good practice to write readable code; therefore, practicing it, is worth it.

 Here we install all the necessary back-end libraries that support keras, a deep learning framework, so to access the dataset.
-Make sure to download pip which is handful tool to install relevent libraries directly to python.
+Make sure to download pip, which is handy tool to install relevent libraries directly to python.

 ```sh
 $ sudo apt-get update && upgrade